-

 2.4 Can the real estate be transferred to a third party (being still subject to the mortgage) without the lender’s consent?

-2.5 Are there any preferred creditors (other than a prior ranking mortgage holders)?
+2.5 Are there any preferred creditors [A1] (other than a prior ranking mortgage holders)?

 Yes.
-The Tax Authorities may be a preferred creditor in relation to certain taxes relating to the land/building during a four year period.
-This means that taxes payable due to the mortgage granted (1% over the secured amount as a general rule) or other taxes related to the land, in case of enforcement of the mortgage, would be paid prior to the secured obligation.
+The Tax Authorities may be a preferred creditor in relation to certain taxes relating to the land/building for a four-year period.
+This means that taxes payable due to the mortgage granted or other taxes related to the land, in case of enforcement of the mortgage, would be paid prior to the secured obligation.

 2.6 Can “all monies” mortgages be taken?